-- AMD decanting into rivers and streams and impacting aquatic ecosystems due to ecotoxicity and environmental fate. - Corrosion of metal equipment and appliances - Coloured waters in streams i.e., yellow = iron oxides, white = aluminium, black = manganese - Water unsuitable for use without treatment and only if all water quality parameters are considered.
+- AMD decanting into rivers and streams and impacting aquatic ecosystems due to ecotoxicity. - Corrosion of metal equipment and appliances - Coloured waters in streams i.e., yellow = iron oxides, white = aluminium, black = manganese - Water is unsuitable for use without treatment and only if all water quality parameters are considered.

-The main sources of AMD are open cast coal mines, exposed coal seams and gold mines.
-To date, some of the known affected areas are Mpumalanga (Witbank, Middelburg, etc.), Northern KwaZulu Natal (Vryheid, Paulpietersburg) and Gold mining areas (East & West rand).
+The main sources of AMD are open-cast coal mines, exposed coal seams and gold mines.
+To date, some of the known affected areas are Mpumalanga (Witbank, Middelburg, etc.), Northern KwaZulu Natal (Vryheid, Paulpietersburg), and gold mining areas (East & West rand).